raju7011/Notes/Mysql.md

           }
       }

-  ## packget to connect mysql and django

-    pip install mysqlclient

-  ## How to install mysql in ubuntu

-  1.Update the machine
+1. first of all update the ubuntu system

+        sudo apt-get update

+     or

         sudo apt update

-  2. install mysql package
+2. now install the mysql in ubuntu system

         sudo apt install mysql-server

-  3. check wether the server is running or not

-    sudo systemctl start mysql.service

-  4. check version of my sql
+3. now start the service mysql

+        sudo apt install mysql-server

-    mysql --version
+4. now config mysql

-  5. open mysql

         sudo mysql

-  6. To alter user and password
+5. change the password of the root user of mysql database

         ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';

-  7. To authenticate user with pass

-    mysql -u root -p
+## Create database, user and grant permission to the user

+1. create database in mysql

+       create database raju;

+2. show the list of mysql database list

+       show databases;

-  8. TO create user to in mysql
+3. Create user with the password in mysql

-    CREATE USER 'sammy'@'localhost' IDENTIFIED BY 'password';
+        CREATE USER 'raju'@'localhost' IDENTIFIED BY 'password';

-  OR

-    ALTER USER 'sammy'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';

-  9. Grant permission to user to the database
+4. Grant privileges on database to the user

-    GRANT ALL PRIVILEGES ON *.* TO 'sammy'@'localhost' WITH GRANT OPTION;
+        GRANT PRIVILEGE ON database.table TO 'username'@'localhost';

-  10. if problem installing mysql clinet

-    sudo apt-get install python3.5-dev

-    sudo apt-get install mysql-client

-    sudo apt-get install libmysqlclient-dev

-    sudo apt-get install libssl-dev
+ ## Removing the database and user from the mysql

+ 1. Remove the database from the mysql

+        DROP DATABASES raju;

+ 2. Remove the user from the mysql

+        DROP USER 'username'@'localhost';